By Diane Spicer

 It's hard work because you're breaking trail most of the way, so you're sweating and tired when you finally break out of the trees and enjoy your viewpoint.

-Now you're feeling cold (time to pull on more layers) and really hungry.
-Cold snack bars just aren't going to give you the fuel you need to make your way back down the elevation drop of about 1000 feet.
+In addition, the cold is getting to you (time to pull on more layers) and your hunger level is off the charts.
+Cold snack bars just aren't going to give you the boost you need to make your way back down the elevation drop of about 1000 feet.

 Time to fire up the Jetboil!
-A hot beverage, maybe some soup or noodles, and you'll be ready to make your way safetly back to the trailhead.
+A hot beverage, maybe some soup or a dehydrated meal, and you'll be ready to make your way safely back to the trailhead before nightfall.

 Here's where it gets real.